f1337/wordclock/README.md

 ----

 * Apply programmatic CSS text-shadows, based on current color scheme.
-* Show/hide the color picker (automatically? toggle on tap screen?).
 * Verify (and possibly fix) Internet Explorer support (IE9+).
-* DRY-up the JavaScript code (it isn't pretty at the moment).

 License